oliverwilms/ollama-ai-iris/README.md

 In this code we will show how to use Ollama with IRIS.

-Ollama is an open source tool that runs large language models (LLMs) directly on a computer.
-The advantage of Ollama is that it runs locally, which brings more security, and does not depend on a paid subscription, as OpenIA requires.

 This example also shows how to separate the data loading from the query, which is a more real-world scenario.